SiliconLabs/wifi_combo_applications/SiWx917/wlan/iot-pa-wifi-bssid_based_join/readme.md

 - Flash, run and debug the application.
 - After successful connection with the Access Point with the given BSSID, the device starts sending ping requests to the given REMOTE_IP_ADDRESS with configured PING_PACKET_SIZE to check availability of target device.

-- In rsi_station_ping.c file, when ping response comes from the remote node, it is known from the status parameter of the callback function (ping_callback_handler) registered.
+- In sl_net_ping.c file, when ping response comes from the remote node, it is known from the status parameter of the callback function (network_event_handler) registered.

   ![Station_Ping_Output](resources/readme/Station_Ping_Output.png)